PR Costs & Charges Explained

 1 – LONG-TERM CONTRACT WORK

-Holyrood PR charges £80 per hour, plus a separate 8% account management fee (AMF), and operate on a monthly payment schedule with 30-day terms.
+Holyrood PR charges £80 per hour (£120 per hour for a director), plus a separate 8% account management fee (AMF), and operate on a monthly payment schedule with 30-day terms.

 We prefer to work with our clients on an ongoing contract basis with a monthly schedule of hours.